Coding builds 21st-century skills

 At United Education we want to support children in all areas of their personal growth and development.
 As technology becomes ever more integrated into our lives, we believe that learning coding from a young age is more important than ever.

 With the above in mind, we are extremely excited to announce that we are running two trial virtual coding courses from Monday 20th of December to Thursday 23rd of December.
-To find out more, and to book your last minute space, just click here.

 Our online coding courses open up the world of programming to children everywhere.
 They are a convenient and fun way for children to gain important skills that will be pivotal in the world of the future.